Invite friends and family to read the obituary and add memories.

 Starts at 3:00 pm (Eastern time)

 Gerald Joseph Kuecher, aged 74 of Sawyer, Michigan, passed away on April 4, 2026 after a long struggle with Parkinson’s and dementia.
-He was born in 1951 to Robert “Bob” and Kathleen “Babe” Kuecher and grew up on the O’Connell Family Homestead in Palos Hills, Illinois.
+He was born in 1951 to Robert “Bob” and Kathleen “Babe” Kuecher and grew up on the family homestead in Palos Hills, Illinois.
 Known as “Tiger,” he was one of thirteen children in a German and Irish Catholic family that he adored and credited with shaping his character.
-He enjoyed documenting the family’s extensive genealogy.
-Gerald attended Brother Rice and Stagg High Schools and was a football player and Golden Gloves boxer.
+Appreciative of where he came from, he later enjoyed researching and documenting the family’s genealogy.

 Gerald was a great writer and authored two memoirs, “Fruitcake Hill” and “Fruitcake Hill and Beyond” as well as countless scientific and geological articles.
 To borrow a quote from his book: